New training programme for LMICs

 • Experts & panelists: Martin Dunser, Mervyn Mer, Hanan Yusuf Ahmed, Marcus Schultz, Elisabeth Riviello, Gentle Shrestha

-The content for online study as well as the recorded webinars are available upon registration in the online platform.
+The content for online study as well as the recorded webinars were available upon registration in the online platform.

-Certificates of achievement with 15 CME credits will be provided to those who complete the full training programme.
+Certificates of achievement with 15 CME credits were provided to those who complete the full training programme.

 Further questions?
 Contact us at education@esicm.org